michael105/minilib/doc/make.rst

 	show this help

-Most possibly you'll need: "make compile-minicc", and "make test" Both run all needed other targets.
+Most possibly you'll need: "make compile-minimake", and "make test" Both run all needed other targets.

 However, building with minilib is sort of transparent: